Best Browning Buck Mark Accessories and Upgrades

 halo Charging Ring options for the Browning Buck Mark.

 The halo slides on from the top of the slide.
-Position it so that it’s about even with the top of the slide, and then alternate tightening the two screws a bit at a time.
+Position it so that it is about even with the top of the slide, and then alternate tightening the two screws a bit at a time.
 No need to get gorilla tight, just snug them both down.
-The goal here is to go slow and evenly, it’s not going to suddenly slide off, thanks to the grooves in the slide.
+The goal here is to go slow and evenly.
+It is not going to suddenly slide off, thanks to the grooves in the slide.

 Buck PRO Extended Magazine Bumper Install

 Browning Buck Mark magazines are some of the best rimfire magazines I have used.
-They’re thicker than most, and feel a lot more durable.
+They are thicker than most and feel a lot more durable.
 Out of the box, they seem to run smoother too.
 But they can benefit from a wider base for quick reloads.
 So I add a TandemKross Buck PRO Extended Magazine Bumper to all my Buck Mark magazines.
-This may be the least required of all Browning Buck Mark accessories, but it’s a good one.
-They’re currently $24.99 for a pair.
+This may be the least essential of these Browning Buck Mark accessories, but it is still a worthwhile upgrade, especially if you do fast reloads or just want more to grab onto.
+They are currently $24.99 for a pair.

 Buck PRO Extended Magazine Bumper kit.